 Imagine a world without employees around to help you.
 No hostesses to seat you at your table.
 No aestheticians to care for your skin.
 No financial representatives to guide you.

 Hard to imagine right?

 This is why consumer services are such an important career path!
-There can be many different job titles that fall within this sector including (but not limited to):
+There can be many examples of consumer services jobs that fall within this sector including (but not limited to):

 - Customer representative